 Dogs aren’t allowed at Summerlands at anytime.
 The reason why is clear once you visit the area.
 As well as the nesting penguins and the seals, the area is home to Cape Barren Geese, who freely wander over the ground, and re-introduced bandicoot, thanks to most feral animals having been eradicated.
 All this wildlife would be threatened by the presence of pet dogs.

-If you are attending the Penguin Parade though in the evening, particularly during the cooler months, we were informed at our caravan park that people frequently park with their dogs in their car, leaving them to have a snooze, as long as they are quiet.
+If you are attending the Penguin Parade though in the evening, particularly during the cooler months, we were informed at our caravan park that people frequently park with their dogs in their campervan or car, leaving them to have a snooze, as long as they are quiet.
 There are no specific signs forbidding dogs from being in cars, unlike with some national parks, although this may change.

 Other alternatives include organising a dog-sitter for your dog for the evening (or overnight) or more likely skipping a visit to the Penguin Parade when visiting Phillip Island with a dog.